redis/redis-om-node/README.md

 let albums = await repository.search().return(offset, count)
 ```

 Don't worry if your offset is greater than the number of entities.
 If it is, you just get an empty array back.
+No harm, no foul.

-## Counting
+### Counting

 Sometimes you just want to know how many entities you have.
 For that you can call `.count`: